laravel-enso/documentation/docs/backend/data-import.md

 It supports multi-sheet XLSX imports as well as CSV and TXT imports, with configurable structure validation, queue separation, and retention policies.

+Seeder-style imports can also resolve the acting Enso user through the configurable `seederUserId` setting, which is useful when imports are executed outside a regular authenticated request.

 ## Installation

 Install the package: